fredemmott/cpp-remapper/README.md

 - use modern standard C++ wherever possible
 - have minimum dependencies

-It uses vJoy (it is a vJoy 'feeder'), and supports HidGuardian without replugging devices (if ran as administrator and supported by hardware).
+It uses vJoy (it is a vJoy 'feeder'), and supports HidHide without replugging devices (if ran as administrator and supported by hardware).

 # What does a profile look like?